N0edL/Schedule-1-Save-Editor/README.md

 # Schedule I Save File Editor

 ## Overview
-The **Schedule I Save File Editor** is a graphical user interface (GUI) tool designed to edit save files for the game "Schedule I." It enables users to select save files, view detailed information, and modify key game data including money, rank, properties, NPCs, and more.
-Built with PySide6, it features a dark theme, tabbed interface, and advanced editing capabilities like product generation and backup management.
+The **Schedule I Save File Editor** is a graphical user interface (GUI) tool designed to edit save files for the game "Schedule I." Built with PySide6, it allows users to select save files, view detailed information, and modify various game data including money, rank, properties, products, NPCs, and more.
+The editor features a dark theme, a tabbed interface, and built-in backup functionality for a seamless and safe editing experience.

 ## Features
 - **Save Selection:**